Can't Play YouTube Music on Amazon Echo? Solved!

 Step 5.
 Play YouTube Music on Amazon Echo Offline

 Now you can stream the downloaded YouTube Music from your computer to your Echo device.
 Make sure Bluetooth is enabled on your PC, then navigate to the Amazon Alexa page and sign in with your Amazon account associated with your Echo.
 Go to Settings on the left-hand menu under the Home menu, and choose your Echo in the list of devices.
 Select Bluetooth and click Pair a New Device, then select your computer when it appears in the list of devices.
 At this point, you can play YouTube Music songs from your computer on Amazon Echo regardless of the music app you are using.

 Although Amazon Echo does not support YouTube Music, please do not worry.
 In this tutorial, we've listed two ways to play YouTube Music on your Echo device.
 You can listen to YouTube Music tracks on Amazon Echo from your connected device via Bluetooth.
 But there is a limitation on the playback.
 Only YouTube Music Premium subscribers are allowed to play music on YouTube Music without ads.

 With the assistance of Macsome YouTube Music Downloader, you have the ability to download songs or playlists from YouTube Music to your computer so that you can enjoy YouTube Music songs offline on Amazon Echo without Premium.
 You also can enjoy those downloaded YouTube Music songs on any audio player and device without limitation.
-This program offers a free trial version, which lets you convert the first minute of each song and convert up to 3 music files at a time.
+This program offers a free trial version, which lets you convert the first minute of each song.
 If you want to unlock the time limitation and get the full version, you can choose to purchase a license.